patchew-project/qemu/docs/specs/tpm.rst

 An I2C device support is also provided which can be instantiated in the Arm based emulation machines.
 This device only supports the TPM 2 protocol.

+A Serial Peripheral Interface (SPI) device support has been added to the PowerNV emulation machines.
+This device only supports the TPM 2 protocol.

 CRB interface
 -------------